 Acoustic (that is, sound) signals are omni directional (i.e. they travel in all directions) and can be broadcast to a large audience including intended and unintended listeners, and those in view and hidden from view.
 Being short-lived and deliberate, acoustic signals are useful for giving information about an immediate situation, rather than about a constant state.
 Through reflection, refraction and absorption, acoustic signals are degraded by the environment in ways that are often very much greater for high frequency sounds than for low frequency sounds.
 Elephants are specialists in the production of low frequency sound and in the use of long-distance communication.
+Check out some good examples on acoustic communication by elephants in article "What Elephant Calls Mean: A User's Guide" published by National Geographic in 2014, based on the work of ElephantVoices.

 The range of sounds elephants produce